Chris Spedding

 Christopher John Spedding (born Peter Robinson, 17 June 1944) is an English guitarist and record producer.
 In a career spanning more than 50 years, Spedding is best known for his studio session work.
 By the early 1970s, he had become one of the most sought-after session guitarists in England.
 Spedding has played on and produced many albums and singles.
 He has also been a member of eleven rock bands: the Battered Ornaments, Frank Ricotti Quartet, King Mob, Mike Batt and Friends, Necessaries, Nucleus, Ricky Norton, Sharks, Trigger, and the Wombles.
-In May 1976, Spedding also produced the very first Sex Pistols recordings.
+In May 1976, Spedding also produced the first Sex Pistols recordings.

 AllMusic has described Spedding as "one of the UK's most versatile session guitarists, [he] has had a long career on two continents that saw him tackle nearly every style of rock and roll ...".

 Spedding, a long-time friend of Chrissie Hynde, was a regular concert feature artist with the Pretenders on their US tour in March/April 1980.
 He appeared regularly during the band's encores, playing the guitar solos on their version of the Kinks' song "Stop Your Sobbing".